 Growing a Greener World is an award-winning TV show that features organic gardening, green living and farm-to-table cooking.
-Each episode focuses on compelling and inspirational people making a positive impact on the planet through gardening and shares DIY information that we can all use at home.
-Currently in its fifth season, this gardening series covers everything from edible gardening, urban homesteading and hobby farming to seasonal cooking, canning and preserving the harvest.
+Each episode focuses on compelling and inspirational people making a positive impact on the planet through gardening and shares DIY information viewers can use at home.
+Currently in its seventh season, the gardening series covers everything from edible gardening, urban homesteading and hobby farming to seasonal cooking, canning and preserving the harvest.

 Growing a Greener World's host and executive producer Joe Lamp'l is